lanmarc77/playaway/README.md

 - graphics model: when in paused mode pressing both track skip buttons at the same time shows information of the firmware ([example picture](pics/fw_graphics_model.jpg))
   The Chip version most likely refers to specific sub version of the used STMP3770 main processor as they are models marked STMP3770 A3 and A2 while TA might stand for Taiwan.
 - segment model: when in play mode SPD+EQ shows version information of the firmware and player usage ([example picture](pics/fw_segment_model.jpg))
-  Possible explanations: USAGE=intro text, REV74=main revision, U0026: update/sub/minor version number, E0000=elapsed time in minutes of the Playway since power up, 1*28V=current battery level, SU111=????, 70TA3=main processor model
+  Possible explanations: USAGE=intro text, REV74=main revision, U0026: sum of power ups and power downs (seems to be only even numbers), E0000=elapsed time in minutes of the Playway since power up, 1*28V=current battery level, SU111=???? (also seen SU101), 70TA3=main processor model

 # The Perl script